a-r-t/JPaint/README.md

 You can also clone and run the project yourself.
 It does not use any external libraries.
-I recommend using IntelliJ IDE, as all you need to do is mark the Resources directly as the "resources root" and the project will run from there.

 ## Where is progress at?